Saturday, 23rd February 2019.

 It goes without saying that competitors need to carry sufficient nutrition to sustain themselves for the duration of this event, including any unforeseen circumstances and delays.

 To cater for self-supported participation and to ease traffic congestion, bus transport will be provided from Westport to the event start line.
-Buses will depart Westport by 4.25am and will leave from the NBS Theatre.
+Buses will depart Westport by 4.25am on the race-day morning and will leave from the NBS Theatre.

 In addition, a bus service will operate from the finish line at Lyell back to Westport at scheduled times on race day.
-This service will operate every hour on the hour from 4pm until the last competitor leaves.
+This service will operate every hour from 4.30pm until the last competitor leaves.